sruthishiva23/nile_readiness_testing/README.md

 For issues or questions:
 1. Check log files for detailed error messages
-2. Verify configuration file syntax and values
-3. Ensure all prerequisites are installed
+2. Ensure all prerequisites are installed
-4. Test individual network components manually
+3. Test individual network components manually
-5. Review network infrastructure requirements